10 Things You Should Not Buy on Black Friday

 Is there a bedspread, blanket or some other type of linen on your gift list?
 If so, you may want to skip buying it on Black Friday.
-January is traditionally when stores have White Sales and linens, bedspreads, blankets, towels, and tablecloths get marked down.
+January is traditionally when stores have White Sales, and that's when linens, bedspreads, blankets, towels, and tablecloths get marked down.
 Discounts on the holiday lines usually begin two weeks before Christmas.

 The best advice is to know what you are buying by doing your homework and reading reviews.
 Make sure there isn't a good reason that the product did not sell the previous year.